 - Certain medicines that can increase bleeding, like aspirin

-- Pushing hard during delivery of newborns
+- Pushing hard during a baby's delivery

 - Straining because of constipation

-What are the symptoms of subconjunctival hemorrhage?
+What are the symptoms of a subconjunctival hemorrhage?

-How is subconjunctival hemorrhage diagnosed?
+How is a subconjunctival hemorrhage diagnosed?

-Your healthcare provider will ask about your medical history.
+Your healthcare provider will ask about your health history.
 You may have a physical exam.
 This includes a basic eye exam.
 A primary healthcare provider will often make the diagnosis.
 He or she will rule out other causes of red eye that might need other treatment.

 If this is your first subconjunctival hemorrhage, your healthcare provider may not give you more tests.
 If you have had more than one, your healthcare provider may need to find the cause.
 For example, you may need blood tests to check for a blood clotting disorder.

-How is subconjunctival hemorrhage treated?
+How is a subconjunctival hemorrhage treated?

-Can subconjunctival hemorrhage be prevented?
+Can a subconjunctival hemorrhage be prevented?

 When should I call my healthcare provider?

 Call your healthcare provider if your subconjunctival hemorrhage does not go away in 2 to 3 weeks.
-Also, call your healthcare provider if you have pain in the eye or vision loss.
+Also call your healthcare provider if you have pain in the eye or vision loss.

 Key points about subconjunctival hemorrhage